saxmaries/exotic-options/README.md

 ## Why This Exists

-Structured products like autocallables, barriers, and snowballs are widely used in equity and FX markets to tailor yield, manage risk, or reflect investor views.
+Structured products are widely used in equity and FX markets to tailor yield, manage risk, or reflect investor views.

 This project simulates and prices these products using:
 - Realistic **stochastic models** (GBM, Heston),